Plotting Shapefiles on a Basemap in Python: endangered species habitat

 Future Analysis

 With this basic skill mastered, you can now dive deeper into this data to determine if variables are correlated across space.
-Considering state borders, you might ask which endangered species occupy ciritical habitat in your home state? and investigate the different wildlife protection policies across the United States.
+Considering state borders, you might ask which endangered species occupy critical habitat in your home state? and investigate the different wildlife protection policies across the United States.
 Alternatively, you could approach this data from an environmental perspective and ask which natural biomes contain the most critical habitat for these endangered species?
 Are these habitats degrading at a faster rate than those that contain less critical habitat?

 A Local California Use Case Example